Civic Arena (Pittsburgh): Notable musical events

 Then country singer Taylor Swift played a show in the arena during her Fearless Tour on October 1, 2009.

 The Doors recorded their May 2, 1970, concert at the Civic Arena.
-This would be released 38 years later as "Live in Pittsburgh 1970" aka "Pittsburgh Civic Arena (The Doors album)".
+This would be released 38 years later as Live in Pittsburgh 1970 aka Pittsburgh Civic Arena.
 It is considered by most music critics to be The Doors very best live recording.

-The Grateful Dead's performances, on April 2–3, 1989, were recorded and later released as a live album, entitled, Download Series Volume 9, as well as sparking a riot by "Dead Heads" on the final day of the concert, an event that was national news and featured by Kurt Loder on MTV News following the arrest of 500 by the Pittsburgh Police.
+The Grateful Dead's performances, on April 2–3, 1989, were recorded and later released as a live album, entitled Download Series Volume 9, as well as sparking a riot by "Dead Heads" on the final day of the concert, an event that was national news and featured by Kurt Loder on MTV News following the arrest of 500 by the Pittsburgh Police.

 The Rolling Stones performed three times in the arena: July 22, 1972; March 11, 1999; and January 10, 2003.